2 Rocky Mount police officers who were in Capitol during riot face federal charges

 The officers are on paid administrative leave.
 The town announced Sunday that it had notified federal authorities of their presence at the Capitol.

 “We’re very much aware that this is a keen and important issue to the community,” Town Manager James Ervin said Wednesday.
-“At this point it’s a criminal matter and have to allow the authorities to prosecute their case as they see fit.”
+“At this point it’s a criminal matter, and we have to allow the authorities to prosecute their case as they see fit.”

 Fracker is a K9 unit officer who joined the Rocky Mount Police Department in 2017.
 Robertson is his platoon sergeant.